kailash-manasarovar/statement/docs/timeline/2022/september.md

 !!! tip "Sara"
     - A girl called Sara Pastor de Miguel attends classes this year, but she does not return for year 4.
     - She looks a lot like the trumpet teacher and I now wonder if she could be his daughter, or a close family member, sent to report back on the unconsenting British rape porn star.
-    - Could the people of Denia really be this evil?
+    - Could the people of Dénia really be this evil?

 !!! info "A curious irony"
     - The harmony teacher minds me of Gene Hackman and I start thinking about the film, The Conversation, where Gene Hackman is recording and eavesdropping on a conversation between lovers.